jisuanjixue/myblog/cl0amwsmr089zrwnv5s825f5v.md

 }
 ```

-Rounding up and rounding down, these two operations are opposite, so the code is also similar, here only how to round down.
+**Rounding up and rounding down**, these two operations are opposite, so the code is also similar, here only how to round down.
 Since it is rounded down, then according to the characteristics of the binary search tree, the value must be on the left side of the root node.
 Just keep traversing the left subtree until the value of the current node is no longer greater than or equal to the required value, and then determine whether the node still has the right subtree.
 If there is, continue the recursive judgment above.

 ```